truonghuu/drlnd_continuous_control/Report.md

 ### Learning Algorithm

 Since the action of the agent is continuous, we adopt Deep Deterministic Policy Gradient (DDPG) algorithm, which is a model-free off-policy algorithm to train the agent.
 DDPG combines the ideas of DPG (Deterministic Policy Gradient) and DQN (Deep Q-Network) in which Actor and Critic, each having two neural networks: a regular network and a target network.
 The target networks are actually the copies of the regular networks but slowly learns, thus improving the stability in training.
 In this algorithm, The Actor network is used to determine the action given a state while the Critic network is used to estimate the Q-value for a pair of (`state, action`).
 We note that unlike the Advantage Actor-Critic, DDPG directly maps a `state` to the best `action` rather than providing the probability distribution across a discrete action space.
-This reduces the effort to discretesize the action space, which in this case is continuous.
-The below figure presents the pseudo-codes of the DDPG algorithm (Image taken from “Continuous Control With Deep Reinforcement Learning” (Lillicrap et al, 2015)).
+This reduces the effort to discretize the action space, which is continuous in this project.
+The below figure presents the pseudo-codes of the DDPG algorithm (Image taken from “Continuous Control With Deep Reinforcement Learning” (Lillicrap et al., 2015)).

 ![DDPG Algorithm](figures/1*BVST6rlxL2csw3vxpeBS8Q.png)

 #### Experience Replay

 Since DDPG adopts DQN, it also uses a replay buffer, which is a finite-sized memory (we have set the size of the reppay buffer to 100000) to store all the experience tuples (state, action, reward, next_state).
 At every time step, the algorithm randomly samples a mini-batch from the replay buffer to update the value and policy networks.
 In the code, we have set the mini-batch size to 128.
 It is worth recalling that experience replay helps to break the temporal/chronological correlation among state/action pairs in each training episode.
 Withouth experience replay, this correlation could lead to instability (oscillation or divergence of Q-Values) during training as small updates to Q-values may significantly change the policy.

+#### Exploration

+As in other reinforcement learning algorithms, the agent trained with DDPG also explores the environment by selecting random actions rather than always using the best action it has learned.
+For discrete action spaces, exploration is done using epsilon-greedy that probabilistically selects a random action.
+For continuous action spaces, exploration is done by adding noise to the action itself.
+The original DDPG algorithm uses Ornstein-Uhlenbeck Process to add noise to the action.
+We keep using this approach in this project.
+Nevertheless, recent literature (see the references [1,2]) stated that this can also be done by using a Gaussian process.
+We have additionally implemented this approach in `agent.py` as an experiment option.

+#### Actor and Critic Networks